1c7/Yogurt/README.md

-# Serverless License Management
+# Milk - a simple Serverless License Management
-Here is a really simple license management
 I built this for my desktop app, and just open source aftertward.

 ## It's for
 * Desktop app